 The companies and research institutes are working towards different vaccines.
 Most of their projects are aimed at one of the following three types of vaccines:

-Live vaccines with vector viruses: Several projects are based on well known harmless viruses, such as the "Modified Vaccinia Virus Ankara" (MVA), the adenovirus serotype 26 or the virus from measles vaccine.
+Live vaccines with vector viruses: Several projects are based on well known, harmless viruses, such as the "Modified Vaccinia Virus Ankara" (MVA), the adenovirus serotype 26 or the virus from measles vaccine.
 Such so-called vector viruses can multiply in humans without causing disease.
-It is also known how they can be replicated in large quantities.
-Now they "disguise" researchers as SARS-CoV-2 (concretely: they exchange one or more of their surface proteins with SARS-CoV-2 proteins) using genetic engineering methods, so that they can make the immune system believe that a Covid-19 infection has occurred.
-Those who are vaccinated with this protein build up an immune protection that can also fend off a real infection - this is the plan.
-Based on a vector virus, the first approved Ebola vaccine, another Ebola vaccine (for which approval is pending) and other experimental vaccines have also been developed.
-This strategy is now being applied in the SARS-CoV-2 projects of Janssen, DZIF and the University of Oxford, for example.
+It is also known how they can be produced in large quantities in cell cultures.
+Researchers are now adding one or more genes for surface proteins of SARS-CoV-2, which "disguises" some vector viruses as they themselves carry these proteins on their surface and can thus make the immune system believe they are infected with Covid-19.
+Other vector viruses do not look like SARS-CoV-2, but induce the production of SARS-CoV-2 proteins in cells into which they have entered.
+In both cases, this leads to the establishment of an immune protection that can also fend off a real infection - this is the plan.
+In each case, the first approved Ebola vaccines, the first dengue vaccine and other experimental vaccines have also been developed based on a vector virus.
+Vector virus vaccines are now being developed by Janssen, the German Centre for Infection Research (DZIF), the University of Oxford with AstraZeneca, the IAVI / MSD cooperation and the ReiThera / Leukocare / Univercells consortium, for example.

 Several vaccine projects are financially supported by CEPI, the Coalition for Epidemic Preparedness Innovations.
 These are the projects of:

 - CureVac(Tübingen, Germany)